gitmohamed/link-shorty/README.md

 - [ ] Component testing
 - [ ] Show screenshot of the link for confirmation
+- [ ] Create typescript interface for the bit.ly return data

 See the [open issues](https://github.com/gitmohamed/link-shorty/issues) for a full list of proposed features (and known issues).